-DOL to employers: Support workers experiencing menopause and menstruation
+DOL to employers: Support workers experiencing menstruation and menopause

-Washington — Employers can improve the on-the-job experience for workers affected by menopause and menstruation by providing protections and accommodations, and being flexible, the Department of Labor says.
+Washington — Employers can improve the on-the-job experience for workers affected by menstruation and menopause by providing protections and accommodations, and being flexible, the Department of Labor says.

-In a recent Issue Brief, DOL notes that menopause and menstruation impact nearly half of U.S. workers but remain taboo topics in many workplaces.
+In a recent Issue Brief, the DOL Women’s Bureau notes that menstruation and menopause impact nearly half of U.S. workers but remain taboo topics in many workplaces.
 That could change with low-cost accommodations and workplace policies ensuring these employees get more support on the job.

 Some employers provide access to bathrooms, handwashing facilities, clean drinking water and regular breaks during work hours.
 Other accommodations could include: